-Teaching 3rd grade involves a lot of reading!
-Here are 50 of our favorites.
+Teaching third grade involves a lot of reading!
+Here are 60 of our favorite third grade books.

 7. Get a jump start on lessons.

 Teacher planning and prep time are precious!
 It makes life a lot easier when you can purchase existing lessons, bundles, books, and pages.
-And why not support other teachers while you do it!
-Check out our favorite Teacher Pay Teachers sellers for third grade.
+And why not support other teachers while you do it?
+Check out our favorite Teacher Pay Teachers seller for third grade.

 The First Days of School